DmitryHaswell/SRE_Cloud_Computing_AWS/README.md

 - Operating system, programming language, web application platform, database etc.
 #### Robustness
 - 84 availability zones and 26 regions AWS
-- Minimum of 2 availability zones per region
+- Minimum of 2 availability zones per region usually with 100km
-- Auto scaling, traffic automatically redirected in case of zone failure
+- Auto scaling, traffic automatically redirected in case of poor zone availability or zone health
 #### Cost Effective
 - Only pay for the reasources used
 - No long-term contract/commitments